 Where is St. Joseph's Indian School located in South Dakota?

 We are located in south central South Dakota, within the small community of Chamberlain.
 We are on Interstate 90 along the Missouri River.
-Our campus resides on the east bank of the Missouri River and is located under an umbrella of large elm, cottonwood and poplar trees: providing a peaceful and therapeutic setting for children and youth.
+Our campus resides on the east bank of the scenic Missouri River.

 Where do the Lakota boys and girls who live at St. Joseph's Indian School come from?